MarekMatyas/Infrastructure-as-Code-IaC-/README.md

 - `sudo ansible all -a "ls -a"` to find hidden files

+For more information and commands please click on this link -> [Ad hoc](https://docs.ansible.com/ansible/latest/command_guide/intro_adhoc.html)

 ---

 If we would like to copy a file from the Ansible controller onto the web VM here are the steps: